7 day free trial →

 • Compare against benchmarks.
 Use the social media benchmarks tool to see how your industry stacks up.

 • Track engagement rate monthly.
 Not daily — daily fluctuations are noise.
-Monthly trends reveal whether your strategy is working.
+Monthly trends reveal whether your social media strategy is working.

 FAQs